 An impairment review is carried out annually by management to identify cash generating units (CGU - smallest group of assets that generates cash inflows from continuing use) in which the recoverable amount of the CGU is less than the value of the assets carried in the Group's accounts.
-Impairment inflation, perpetuity growth rates and sensitivity analysis results in a charge to the Group income statement.
+Impairment to identify cash generating units (CGU - smallest group of estimates made by management in preparing the impair review to ensure that they were appropriate.
+In particular the cash flow projections, budgeted margins, discount ra inflation, perpetuity growth rates and sensitivity analysis were reviewed.
+We obtained the external auditors' view in